The principles of playground design for improving learning

 The first principle to consider in designing a playground space for improving learning is variety.

-The greater the variety in a playground space, the more opportunities children have to develop and experiment with learning through play.
+The greater the variety in a playground space, the more children have to develop and experiment with learning through play.
 A playground lacking a key feature or lacking enough variety can hold back early-year development.

 Aesthetics

 Aesthetics is another important principle when designing an effective playground space.
-A playground must look visually appealing in order to encourage children to play.
+A playground must look appealing in order to encourage children to play.
 The better a playground looks, the more children will enjoy the space and make the most of the equipment on offer.

 Different types of play